CrisDoesCG/PBR-Express/README.md

 ## 📖 Manual
 ### How it works
-The tool uses the data from these _three variables_ to match each input file to a known texture type and create the proper material setup for the renderer of choice.
+The tool uses the data from these _two main variables_ to match each input file to a known texture type and create the proper material setup for the renderer of choice.

-   `preset_data`: This variable holds the name of a texture providing website and the naming conventions that they are using for each *texture type*.
-The order of the naming convention should always stay the same (e.g. 1st: Albedo map, 2nd: AO map, ...).
-If a website does not provide a certain texture type, an empty placeholder (`""`) has to be inputed instead.
-   `supportedTextures_data`: This variable (at the start of the script still empty) holds all of the supported texture types in the exact order that they should come from `preset_data`.
-It will later be given values by the script based on what comes in from `preset_data` while removing duplicates.
    `supported_renderers`: This is a simple list of all of the supported renderers.

+   `supportedTextures_data`: This variable holds all of the supported texture types (METALLIC) with every variation of name it can have. (['Metallic', 'metallic', 'Metalness'])

 ### How to use
 1. Press the shelf tool and you will be prompted with a file-chooser dialog where you can select your PBR textures.
 2. Choose your preferred textures.
 The files have to **end** with the texture type OR have it written **after** the resolution; everything has to be separated by an **underscore**: e.g. `websiteName_4k_displacement.exr` or `sample_texture_displacement_4k.exr`.
    - Some examples of file names that won't work with the script as of now: `sample_texture_4k-color.exr` , `color_websiteName.exr`
+   - If there are two or multiple files that are of the same texture type, the script will throw an error.
    - DO NOT use any **semicolons that have a space before and after** them in your file paths. `C:/Desktop/my ; folder/texture.png` will break the script.
 Also, who names their folders like that?
-3. The MAIN MENU will appear, where you will have 3 options:
-   1. **Quick Setup:** The script looks through _all_ of the possible naming conventions from `preset_data` and tries to match your input files to one of the texture types.
-If there are two or multiple files that are of the same texture type, the script will throw an error. **This is the recommended setting for using the script.**
-   2. **Preset List:** The user will be prompted with a list of all of the presets.
-Upon selecting one, the script will compare the input files to _only_ the namings from the selected preset.
-This was the intended way of using the tool when it was first created.
-   3. **Custom Preset:** The user will be prompted with a list of all of the supported texture types.
-The user can now input custom namings for all of the texture types.
-Those will be compared to the input files.
-Using this option makes sense if you have a one off naming convention for a texture set and don't want to mess with the script itself.
-Those new namings won't get saved and you will have to input them again for each new material using this convention.
-When wanting to use a custom naming convention multiple times, it is recommended that one types it into `preset_data`.
-See ["Adding missing presets"](#adding-missing-presets) for more informations.
 4. Choose the preferred renderer.
 5. Choose the material library in which the material will be created.
+If this dialog does not come up, that means that the script recognized your open network tab as a valid VOP network and will drop the materials there.
+> ***Some known limitations:*** If you have an open non-material VOP window open (for example an Attribute VOP node), the script will error out when trying to make the material.
+Also, if one tries to run the script inside a (VOP) subnetwork, it will also error out, even if the subnetwork is a valid material VOP.

 ### Tips
-- Use `CTRL` on the shelf tool to activate "Quick Setup", bypassing the MAIN MENU and saving a few clicks per material creation.
-- Use `CTRL` + `SHIFT` on the shelf tool to activate "Bulk Quick Setup".
+- Use `CTRL` or `SHIFT` on the shelf tool to activate "Bulk Quick Setup".
 You can now input multiple texture sets.
 Just press "Accept" after each set and you will be prompted with the same window again.
 Upon pressing "Cancel", the materials will be created.
-- If you already have a valid material network open, the tool won't ask for a path to a material library and will just take the active pane, saving a few clicks.
-(If there are multiple panes open, the tool will take the first one.)
 - The script writes logs to the console for every major action it takes.
 In the case of troubleshooting, it might be worth having a look.
-- For more troubleshooting, one could uncomment the function `debugMetadata()`, which is scattered all over the script, to get the metadata for each file printed to the console.
+- For more troubleshooting, one could uncomment the function `debugMetadata()`, which is located at the end of the script to get the metadata for each file printed to the console.
 This would be an example print:

 ```
 [DEBUG] Metadata of each selected file: